DaedalusG/NoiseWave/Documentation/features-list/features.md

 - Users should be able to leave likes on a song.
 - A song's likes should be visible on its page.

+### Search Bar

+- This feature allows users to search for songs and users.
+  - The searchbar will appear in the navbar at the top of the screen center left, and display as an input field
+  - The search should display results for search string matches to song title, and username.

 #### Authentication

 - User authentication will be handled using Javascript Web Tokens through the Express framework.
 Logging in allows users access full site functionality including creating, updating, and deleting content.
 - Without authentication, users should still be able to browse content and listen to any music in the application.

 #### Authorization